Google analytics is an amazing free tool that is often underutilized. Are you aware of its full potential?

 To put in an ‘annotation’ just click a part of the graph and type in the information.

-Visitor flow lets you analyse what path traffic takes when it arrives into your site.
-In the example below it filters out traffic from the US.
+Visitor flow lets you analyze what path traffic takes when it arrives into your site.
+In the example below, it filters out traffic from the US.

 Understanding the path the user takes is really useful.
 If you know the path then you can work on ways of adjusting this to the path you want them to take!

 Note: GA also support cross domain tracking so you can track traffic going to different domains.